 The Group has evaluated the relationship among the Company, Fenghuang On-line and the VIEs in accordance with U.S. GAAP.
 Pursuant to the voting right entrustment agreements, the Company has obtained power, as granted to the legal shareholders by the applicable PRC law and under the articles of association of the VIEs, to direct all significant activities of the VIEs, which include but are not limited to budgeting, financing, and making other strategic and operational decisions, and will significantly impact the VIEs' economic performance.
 Pursuant to the exclusive technical licensing and service agreements and other agreements, the Company has the right to receive benefits of the VIEs in the form of technical service fees, which could potentially be significant to the VIEs' net income.
-In addition, the Company has right to receive all the residual assets of the VIEs through exercise of the VIEs and therefore includes the VIEs' assets, liabilities and operating results in its consolidated financial statements.
-With the Contractual Agreements with the VIEs, the Company has power to direct activities of the VIEs, and can freely have assets transferred out of the VIEs without any restrictions.
-Only the registered capital and PRC statutory reserves of the VIEs amounted to RMB25.5 million (US\$4.2 million) as of December 31, 2013 can be used to solely settle obligations of the VIEs' liabilities do not have recourse to the general credit of the Company.
+In addition, the Company has the right to receive all the residual assets of the VIEs through exercise of the exclusive equity option agreements.
+As a result, the Company, through Fenghuang On-line, is considered the primary beneficiary of the VIEs and therefore includes the VIEs' assets, liabilities and operating results in its consolidated financial statements.
+With the Contractual Agreements with the VIEs, the Company has the power to direct the activities of the VIEs, and can freely have assets transferred out of the VIEs without any restrictions.
+Only the registered capital and PRC statutory reserves of the VIEs amounted to RMB31.4 million (US\$5.1 million) as of December 31, 2014 can be used to solely settle obligations of the VIEs.
+As both the consolidated VIEs are incorporated as limited liability companies under the PRC Company Law, the creditors of the VIEs' liabilities do not have recourse to the general credit of the Company.
 The amounts of the consolidated VIEs current liabilities without recourse to the Company disclosed on the face of the consolidated balance sheets have excluded the amounts due to inter-company entities.